RISC-KC/basic_rv32s/guidelines/development_log.md

 Well, bypass is fine; we never use RD2 as a memory address in this operation.
 Let’s do bypass.

-Hmm… problem.
-We only compare on writes (i.e., when SC.W causes a memory write), but SC is a store, so MemWrite would already be asserted by default and we couldn’t conditionally enable it…
+Hmm... problem.
+We only compare on writes (i.e., when SC.W causes a memory write), but SC is a store, so MemWrite would already be asserted by default and we couldn’t conditionally enable it...

 Have the Control Unit, when the opcode belongs to the Zalrsc extension, drive MemWrite conditionally based on Rsv_YN.

-If that doesn’t work, a separate Control Unit… no. That’s the only viable way.
+If that doesn’t work, a separate Control Unit... no. That’s the only viable way.

 Wait.
 The Atomic Unit must know it’s an Atomic operation.
 By default, to see whether a write to an address in the reservation set is happening, the Atomic Unit takes MemWrite and ALUresult.